solana-mobile/solana-mobile-doc-site/docs/wallets/mobile-wallet-adapter/overview.md

 ### Features

-- Registers your wallet app with Android to handle dApp connection requests.
+- Configures your wallet app to handle dApp connection requests.
 - Enables session establishment from both mobile dApps and web dApps on the mobile browser.
 - Provides a framework for handling wallet operations like transaction signing and account access.